Police: Plane circling Mississippi city threatens to crash

-TUPELO, Miss.
-(AP) — The pilot of a small airplane circling over Tupelo, Mississippi, on Saturday morning has threatened to crash the aircraft into a Walmart store, police said.

-The Tupelo Police Department said the Walmart and a nearby convenience store had been evacuated.
-The plane started circling about 5 a.m. and was still in the air more than three hours later.
+The Tupelo Police Department said in a Facebook post that the Walmart and a nearby convenience store had been evacuated.
+The plane started circling over Tupelo, Mississippi, about 5 a.m.
+It was still in the air more than four hours later, but had flown away from Tupelo and was circling over another community nearby.

 Police said they have made contact with the pilot directly.